 - Your dog’s sleep patterns have changed.

-- Your dog sleeps even when there’s “something better to do,” especially if that thing would normally grab her attention.
+- Your dog sleeps even when there’s “something better to do,” especially if that thing would usually grab her attention in the past.

 - Your dog’s sleeping is interfering with eating or drinking.

-- It’s hard to rouse your dog in the morning.
+- It’s hard to rouse your dog from sleep

 - The increase in sleep comes with other physical symptoms, such as: